Updated on the 12th of September, 2020

 - whether annual leave loading applies (see below!)

 - whether he or she is an apprentice or trainee

 - the employee’s classification in terms of their level of seniority and experience

 As a side note, you can simplify this typically complicated process by syncing Employment Hero with your payroll system.
 This will allow you to automatically calculate annual leave payouts which incorporate the annual leave loading, if applicable.
 With this handy tool, you can also predict future annual leave entitlements, which is a bonus when your employees want to cash out their annual leave.

 Remember, if an employee is entitled to annual leave loading during their employment then it also has to be paid out as part of their annual leave payout on resignation.

 Now, watch out because here’s where it can get tricky.
 Annual leave loading must also be paid out on termination even where an award, registered agreement or employment contract says otherwise!

-And furthermore, termination payments are taxed at different rates depending on your employee’s age, and how long they’ve been employed with you.
+Upon resignation, tax on annual leave payout will differ depending on your employee’s age, and how long they’ve been employed with you.
 If the dismissal was due to a redundancy or retirement, again, different tax rates come into play.
 So be very careful here.

 Employment termination payments

 Of course, your annual leave payout calculator requirements is just part of the employment termination payment (ETP).
 Working out the ETP can get really complicated as specific awards, enterprise agreements, or individual employment contract provisions determine what needs to be paid.